pdp10/sbpipe/README.md

 ### Environment variables for sb_pipe
 The following environmental variables need to be set up:

 - export SB_PIPE=/path/to/sb_pipe
 - export PATH=$PATH:${SB_PIPE}/sb_pipe

-The path to CopasiSE must be added to the PATH environmental variable
+The path to CopasiSE must be added to the PATH environmental variable:

 - export PATH=$PATH:/path/to/CopasiSE